shopware5/shopware/UPGRADE-5.6.md

 ### Additions

 * Added a title to the base price declaration shown in the product box (`themes/Frontend/Bare/frontend/listing/product-box/product-price-unit.tpl`), so users may view the full text by hovering, in case the declaration was truncated
+* Added all global defined attachments to the order document mail sending
+* Added example HSTS configuration in the htaccess file

 ### Changes